-As a result of the Child Victims Act, thousands of survivors have filed lawsuits against institutions such as the Boy Scouts of America, schools, churches, youth groups and Boy Scouts of America.
-Holding these institutions accountable for the abuse they enabled is a crucial feature of the Child Victim’s Act and can help survivors heal.
+As a result of the changes to New York sexual abuse laws, thousands of survivors have filed lawsuits against their abusers and institutions.
+Holding these abusers and institutions accountable for the harm they enabled is a crucial feature of New York childhood sexual abuse laws and can help childhood sexual abuse survivors heal.

 How a Childhood Sexual Abuse Lawyer Can Help

 When someone has been harmed by sexual abuse, their psychological injuries can be severe and long-lasting.
 Holding an abuser accountable can be essential to moving forward and healing.
 If you have suffered childhood sexual abuse and are considering filing a claim against your abuser, you want to work with an experienced childhood sexual abuse lawyer who cares.
 At Bonina & Bonina, P.C., our team of childhood sexual abuse lawyers are here to help guide you through the legal process with compassion.